Gothic II: Night of the Raven

 Gothic II: Night of the Raven (Gothic II: Die Nacht des Raben) is the expansion pack of the action role-playing video game Gothic II.
 It focuses on further enlarging the story already presented in the original Gothic II game by adding a world called Jharkendar and additional attributes, items and weapons.

 Upon its first release in 2003 the game was available in the German language only, the English version only being released in 2005, as part of the Gothic II Gold package.
-A Nintendo Switch port titled Gothic II Complete Classic was released worldwide on 29 November 2023.
+A port titled Gothic II Complete Classic including the original Gothic II was released for Nintendo Switch in 2023 and will be released for PlayStation 4 and 5, Xbox One and Xbox Series X/S in 2026.

 Gameplay

 The expansion brings many significant changes to the gameplay.
 A major change can be seen in terms of difficulty, where the developers had rebalanced the whole game and made it harder, after this was requested by the community.

 This increase in difficulty is done by adding new, more powerful animals, reducing the number of potions, and special plants found in the game, making attributes and items more expensive, and reducing the effect of permanent potions.

-An addition brought by the gameplay consists of a few new skills, and special items.
-The player now can learn the language of the ancient people which inhabited the newly introduced city of Jharkendar, giving him the possibility to read the so-called Stone Tablets.
-These can be found across the whole Khorinian island, and have the property to increase the player's attributes.
+An addition brought by the gameplay consists of a few new skills and special items.
+The player now can learn the language of the ancient people which inhabited the newly introduced city of Jharkendar, giving him the possibility to read stone tablets.
+These can be found across the whole Khorinian island, and increase the player's attributes.

-Night of the Raven also introduces another skill, Acrobatics.
-Unlike in Gothic, this skill is learned when reaching 90 points of dexterity, and cannot be learned otherwise.
-Acrobatics is not present in Gothic II.
+Night of the Raven also re-introduces another skill that was absent in the regular Gothic II, "Acrobatics".
+Unlike in Gothic, this skill is automatically learned when reaching 90 points of dexterity, and cannot be learned otherwise.